A majorization-minimization approach to variable selection using spike and slab priors: The method

 \subsection{Choosing hyperparameters}

 Choosing appropriate hyperparameters for prior construction is an important issue in many Bayesian inference problems.
 For hyperparameters present in the model (\ref{2}), we consider the triple $(\lambda,\tau_{1},\tau_{2})$ first.
-One principle we adopt in parameterizing the hyperparameters is that as the number of samples $n$ increases, the impact of the hyperparameters in posterior inference will become less significant.
-For example, in the marginalized likelihood, we wish to see $\lambda\tau_{2}\rightarrow 0$ as $n\rightarrow\infty$.
-In this sense, we may let $\lambda\tau_{2}\propto(p\log p)/n$.
+One principle we adopt in parameterizing the hyperparameters is that as the number of samples $n$ increases, the impact of the hyperparameters in parameter estimation will become less significant.
 In addition, we let $\tau_{1}=\tau_{2} + 1$, so that the prior expectation of $\sigma^{2}$ is equal to 1.
-Given these conditions, one of the possible choices is $(\lambda,\tau_{1},\tau_{2})=(1/\sqrt{n},p\log p/\sqrt{n}+1, p\log p/\sqrt{n})$.
-We will will this setting in the simulation study in the later section. \\ \\ Now we consider the prior inclusion probability $\kappa$.
-In some circumstances data-driven empirical Bayes approaches are proposed \cite{georgeandfoster00}, while in other circumstances full Bayesian methods that assign priors on $\kappa$ are proposed \cite{liangetal07}.
+Given these conditions, one of the possible choices is $(\lambda,\tau_{1},\tau _{2})=(1/\sqrt{n},p\log p/\sqrt{n}+1, p\log p/\sqrt{n})$.
+We will discuss other possible settings in the simulation study in the later section.

+Now we consider the prior inclusion probability $\kappa$.
+In some circumstances, data-driven empirical Bayes approaches~\cite{georgeandfoster00} are proposed to obtain $\kappa$, while in other circumstances full Bayesian methods that assign priors on $\kappa$ are proposed.
+For example, please see~\cite{liangetal07}.
 Unlike previously proposed approaches, in which single point estimates were obtained for $\kappa$, we adopt an approach by specifying a feasible region for the function